FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/retrieval-markets-rollup-h1-2022.md

 The cryptoeconomics of retrieval is a huge topic and one in which we have made incremental progress in H1 2022.
 Essentially, this workstream aims to answer the following question:

-`What incentivises a Retrieval Provider to join the Filecoin Network?`
+What incentives are there for a Retrieval Provider to join the Filecoin Network?

 #### The client pays directly for retrievals